Nikitatus/Transaction-Purpose-Classifier/README.md

 ## Data Preprocessing

 All preprocessing steps are implemented in the Jupyter notebook `Transaction Purpose Classifier.ipynb`.
+The dataset consists from `data.csv` and `dataCategory.py` files where the latter is used to generate labels.

 1. **Load raw data**